adriancampos/Swipeup-Utility/README.md

 ### Can you write the app in my language?
-If you'd like to help translate this app to your language, download the and I'll be glad to add the translation to the app.
+If you'd like to help translate this app to your language, download the strings xml file and I'll be glad to add the translation to the app.
 I'm trying out www.localize.io as a service to help crowd-translate.
 If you'd like to contribute, go to http://www.localize.io/projects/39 and translate some strings into your language and I'll be sure to include it in the app.
 Thanks.

 ### Can I change the icon in the semicircle?
 Sometimes it's a Google logo, other times it's a magnifying glass, and with the app, it's not there at all.